Frequently Asked Questions

 Do you have PE or Music?
 PE is through independent study, accompanied by a program of responsible reporting to the Director of Wellness.
 The requirement is 200 minutes per week which can be accomplished through athletic activities, or through many other choices, like hiking, or walking the dog.
 The purpose is to create a habit of wellness for all students.
 D.tech also has a Physical Activity Break (PAB) of 15 minutes a day in addition to the lunch break to help students move and restore focus.

 While there is no formal music program, the students have been exceptionally active in creating clubs and opportunities to play, ranging from rock and jazz bands, to exploring A Capella and chamber music.
 Pianists frequently play on one of two pianos in the community space.
 As an aside, by student request, the admin team is happy to use music to signal the end of lunch.

-What sports are available? d.tech offers varsity and junior varsity in volleyball, swimming, basketball and futsal, and expects to be fully ratified as a member of local leagues in the coming year.
-See Max Preps for the full line-up this fall.
-Students are also independently engaged in competitive sports with local organizations, e.g. competitive sailing, rock climbing, fencing and baseball.
+What sports are available? d.tech offers varsity and junior varsity in a number of different sports.
+Click here to See Max Preps for the full line-up this fall. d.tech students are competing in volleyball, futsal, basketball, soccer, baseball, cross country and swimming.
+Students are also independently engaged in competitive sports with local organizations, e.g. competitive sailing, rock climbing and fencing.
 More sports are likely to be added as the school grows, although touch football will not be one of them.
 The school culture is sports-friendly with pick-up basketball games at lunchtime, and a students vs. faculty ultimate frisbee game during the annual camping trip.
 Also, one of the choices for activities on lab days is to go to the Burlingamer Sports Center to have fun and build some physical activity minutes.

 What sports facilities will you have on the new campus?
 Once the school is located at Oracle Parkway, the cross-country runners will have easy access to the bay trail, and there will also be access for students to the Oracle gym.